 Begin by going to the Integrations tab on the Home page.
 Select Universal Analytics and toggle the button to ON in the details sidebar to the right.

 To enable Google Analytics for an individual experiment, go to that experiment in the Editor, then click Options > Integrations.

 - In order to integrate Optimizely with Universal Analytics, you must have an available Custom Dimension (note: this refers to a Custom Dimension in Google Analytics, not the Optimizely feature) to populate with Optimizely experiment data.

-- Optimizely strongly recommends using one Custom Dimension per concurrently running experiment so that their experiment names/variations don't overwrite each other.
+- Use one Custom Dimension per concurrently running experiment so that their experiment names/variations don't overwrite each other.